 On September 29, 2021, Neuronetics, Inc. the Company entered into an exclusive, five-year master sales agreement (the "Commercial Agreement") with Check Five, LLC d/b/a Success TMS ("Success TMS").
 In connection with the Commercial Agreement, the Company agreed to loan Success TMS the principal amount of \$10.0 million for a period of five years pursuant to a secured promissory note (the "Note").
-The Note will bear interest at a floating rate equal to the prime rate plus 6.00% per annum.
-The Note includes an interest-only period through October 1, 2022, after which time Success TMS will be required to make monthly payments of principal and interest.
-The interest-only period can be extended by the Company to October 1, 2023 upon satisfaction of certain conditions by Success TMS after which time Success TMS will be required to make payments of principal and interest.
-Under the terms of the Note, the Company has received a first priority security interest in substantially all of the assets of Success TMS.
+The Note bore interest at a floating rate equal to the prime rate plus 6.00% per annum.
+The Note included an interest-only period through October 1, 2022, after which time Success TMS was required to make monthly payments of principal and interest.
+Under the terms of the Note, the Company had received a first priority security interest in substantially all of the assets of Success TMS.
 Success TMS has also granted the Company an observer seat on the Board of Managers of Success TMS.